How to launch a pop-up shop

 5. Register your business

-Start-ups are normally set up as a private limited company, which need to be registered with Companies House.
+Start-ups are normally set up as a private limited company, which need to be registered with Companies House as a legal requirement.
 Follow Gov.uk's guide to setting up a limited company, which will walk you through the process step by step.

 You can also run a pop-up as a sole trader; you don't have to register with Companies House.
 This means you're a self-employed person who runs a business and pays taxes through a self assessment tax return.